emlid/emlid-docs/docs/reach/common/tutorials/rtk-introduction.md

 <p style="text-align:center" ><img src="../img/reach/rtk-introduction/base-rover.jpg" style="width: 800px;" /></p>

-Base's mission is to stay in one place, calculate distortions in satellites signals, and send corrections to a moving receiver.
+The base's mission is to stay in one place and send corrections to a moving receiver.
 Rover uses that data to achieve centimeter precise position.
 Any number of rovers can connect to one base if their input settings match the base's output.

 <p style="text-align:center" ><img src="../img/reach/rtk-introduction/multiple-rovers.jpg" style="width: 800px;" /></p>